Random Access for LEO Satellite Communication Systems via Deep Learning: Simulation Results

-The dataset for training the collision classifier consists of ZCZ correlation values generated under the TDL-B and TDL-D channel models, which are representative of NLoS and LoS-dominant propagation environments, respectively.
-Data are collected for all classes from 0 to $K$, corresponding to $K+1$ collision scenarios.
-To accurately simulate the reception of preambles under these scenarios, appropriate transmit power and noise configurations are required.
-In 3GPP-compliant systems, preamble transmission is subject to open-loop power control, where the transmit power is adjusted to satisfy specific detection criteria.
-To capture this in our simulation, we configure the transmit power and noise level based on 3GPP open-loop power control and detection requirements.
-Specifically, the noise level is set to satisfy the 3GPP-specified performance targets of misdetection probability below 1\% and false alarm probability below 0.1\%~\cite{Book_RABO}.
-Fig.~\ref{fig:dataset_requirment} shows the misdetection and false alarm probabilities of the proposed classifier under various noise levels, where the misdetection probability is defined as the likelihood of classifying a non-zero class as class 0, and the false alarm probability is the likelihood of classifying a true class 0 as another class.
-To satisfy 3GPP requirements~\cite{Book_RABO}, the minimum required signal-to-noise ratio (SNR) is found to be at least $-13$ dB.
+Fig.~\ref{fig:dataset_requirment} evaluates the misdetection and false alarm probabilities of the proposed classifier under various signal-to-noise ratio (SNR) conditions, where the misdetection probability is defined as the likelihood of classifying a non-zero class as class 0, and the false alarm probability is the likelihood of classifying a true class 0 as another class.
+To satisfy 3GPP requirements~\cite{Book_RABO}, the minimum required SNR is approximately $-13$ dB.
 Accordingly, 100,000 data samples were collected at each SNRs of \{$-13$, $-12$, $-11$, $-10$\} dB, of which 70\% were used for training and 30\% for testing.
 Additionally, as in \cite{TWC21_DLRA}, to demonstrate the generalization performance of the trained classifier, 30,000 samples were collected at each SNRs of \{$-9$, $-8$, $-7$, $-6$, $-5$, $-4$\} dB as a separate test set.
 Hyperparameters including learning rate, batch size, number of epochs, and Adam optimizer settings were tuned using $K$-fold cross-validation.
 The final values were set to a learning rate of $10^{-3}$, a batch size of 32, 20 epochs, and Adam optimizer parameters $(\beta_1, \beta_2) = (0.9, 0.999)$, respectively.

+The following schemes were considered for comparison: \begin{itemize} \item \textbf{Deep learning-based random access framework for terrestrial networks (DRA)~\cite{TWC21_DLRA}}: This scheme employs a deep learning-based classifier for collision detection and uses a separate neural network to extract TA information, which is then used to identify users and allocate distinct Step~3 grants.
+However, it assumes that TA is stationary and known to users in advance, making it unsuitable for LEO SatCom systems.
+Therefore, for a fair and implementable comparison under LEO SatCom conditions, we adopt an LEO-compatible adaptation of DRA as follows: when a collided preamble is detected, all users who transmitted that preamble are forced to back off (i.e., no Step~3 grant is allocated for that preamble in the current attempt).

+\item \textbf{Deep learning-based double contention random access (DCRA)~\cite{TWC23_DLDouble}}: This scheme extends DRA~\cite{TWC21_DLRA} by adopting a wider and deeper neural network for improved collision classification.
+When two users are classified as collided, the system allocates two Step~3 grants, and each user randomly selects one of them for transmission.